philosophist73/birdserver/README.md

         - Optional install sqlite3 CLI
             - update apt: sudo apt update
             - sudo apt install sqlite3

-    DATABASE
+    **Set up Secrets**
+    - .env
+        - create an .env file in birdserver directory (~/birdserver/.env)
+    - Flask SECRET_KEY
+        - generate a Flask secret key with this command in the python command line: python -c 'import secrets; print(secrets.token_hex())'
+        - add an entry to the .env file for SECRET_KEY and copy/paste the output of that as the value (SECRET_KEY="")
+    - EBIRD API
+        - create a ebird API account to generate an API token.
+Token can be generated from https://ebird.org/api/keygen
+        - add an EBIRD_TOKEN entry with that value in the .env file (EBIRD_TOKEN="")
+        - Alternatively contact me directly and I will provide
+    - OPENCAGE API
+        - create a opencage API account to generate an API key.
+Key can be generated from https://opencagedata.com/dashboard#geocoding
+        - add an OPENCAGE_KEY entry with that value in the .env file (OPENCAGE_KEY="")
+        - Alternatively contact me directly and I will provide

+    **Setup Database if NOT running in dev container**
     - from birdserver directory: 'python db_setup.py'.
 This will set up your sqlite tables
     - from birdserver directory: 'python load_birds.py'.
 This will load all the birds from the migrations/birds.csv
-    - NOTE: if you are in a dev container, my original implementation of this uses PostgreSQL. in fact, the dev container has two containers one for flask and one for the database. to use this:
+    - **BUG**: if you are in a dev container, my original implementation of this uses PostgreSQL. in fact, the dev container has two containers one for flask and one for the database. to use this:
         - 'pip install psycopg2'
         - in .flaskenv change SQLALCHEMY_DATABASE_URI to use "postgresql+psycopg2://postgres:postgres@127.0.0.1:5432/postgres"
         - if you want to see what's in the database, you can install pgAdmin at https://www.pgadmin.org/ and connect to this database on port 5432

-*HOW TO RUN*
+### HOW TO RUN:
     - Launch application: from birdserver directory: 'flask run'
     - IMPORTANT: make sure you click "yes" when the browser ask for your location